 As the band's personnel changed frequently, Santana (the band) came to be associated almost exclusively with Santana himself—who soon became the only remaining member of the original trio—and his psychedelic guitar riffs.
 In addition to his work with his band, Santana recorded and performed with a number of other high-profile musicians, notably drummer Buddy Miles, pianist Herbie Hancock and guitarist John McLaughlin.

-Along with McLaughlin, Santana became a devoted follower of the spiritual guru Sri Chimnoy during the early 1970s.
-Disillusioned with the heady, drug-addled world of 1970s rock music, Santana turned to Chimnoy's teachings of meditation and to a new kind of spiritually-oriented music, marked by a popular jazz album he recorded with McLaughlin entitled Love Devotion Surrender and released in early 1973.
+Along with McLaughlin, Santana became a devoted follower of the spiritual guru Sri Chinmoy during the early 1970s.
+Disillusioned with the heady, drug-addled world of 1970s rock music, Santana turned to Chinmoy's teachings of meditation and to a new kind of spiritually-oriented music, marked by a popular jazz album he recorded with McLaughlin entitled Love Devotion Surrender and released in early 1973.

 Grammy Win and Rock & Roll Hall of Fame

 Throughout the 1970s and early 1980s, Santana and his band released a string of successful albums in their unique style.
 Notable projects of this time period included Amigos (1976) and Zebop!
 (1981).
 During the 1980s, he continued to tour and record both solo and with the band, but his popularity began to decrease with commercial audiences dwindling interest in jazz/rock blends.

 Nevertheless, Santana earned critical acclaim throughout the decade, particularly for the 1987 solo album Blues for Salvador, which earned the guitarist his first Grammy Award for Best Instrumental Performance.
 He toured extensively, playing in sold out auditoriums and on tours like LiveAid (1985) and Amnesty International (1986).